ffich/NiclaV_RS485_Carrier/README.md

 ## 🧪 Project Status

 🟢 **Ready for testing**
-Waiting for electrical validation and RS485 bus communication testing.
+Waiting for first prototypes, electrical and functional validation and RS485 bus communication testing.

 ---